kipos-lang/kipos/Roadmap.md

 so it could be like a list of spans. and it could be a string[][], one for each child.

+spans are great. wraps are great.
+IFF there's an expr that spans multiple items of a non-smoosh non-space list, we will need to fix the RenderList to make spans for it. just fyi

 # I had a thought
 about mutability